So the inequality of income of poor white people and rich white people has the same causes as for poor vs. rich black people.

 I fear the current tax laws, political contributions & financial regulations favor those with more wealth so much that when you factor in compounding, their wealth will continue to grow at extreme levels compared to those with less wealth.
 Retail needs to start pulling their money out of stocks until large companies reduce executive pay to reasonable levels.
 Otherwise we just blindly keep supporting this current chaos.
 I believe we also need to start taxing margin loans, instead of going down a wealth tax road.

 Agreed, with the related note that I think that facts/knowledge can be taught by strangers, but values must be taught by family or another tight community structure (church, respected elders, or similar).
-Schools can prattle on all they want about delayed gratification and it won’t move the needle.
+Schools can prattle on all they want about delayed gratification and it won’t move the needle in behavior.

 That means an inflation adjusted doubling every 12 year.